NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/typescript.md

 And that's really all it takes.
 Now you can write your config, tests, tasks and scripts in TypeScript.

+## Type-checking your project

+For performance reasons, Hardhat won't type-check your project when you run a task.
+You can explicitly enable type-checking with the `--typecheck` flag.

+For example, if you run `npx hardhat test` and one of your tests has a compilation error, the test task will be executed anyway.
+But if you run `npx hardhat test --typecheck`, Hardhat will detect and throw the compilation error before starting to run the tests.

+Since type-checking adds significant overhead, we recommend to do it only in your CI or in pre-commit/pre-push hooks.

 ## Writing tests and scripts in TypeScript

 When using JavaScript, all the properties in the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md) are injected into the global scope.
 When using TypeScript nothing will be available in the global scope and you will need to import everything explicitly using, for example, `import { ethers } from "hardhat"`.